cfinlay/PyTorch-HelloWorld/README.md

 and fixes the batch normalization constants).
 It then copies the data to the GPU if CUDA is available.
 Next it wraps the data in a `Variable` class, which is necessary for running PyTorch’s automatic differentiation machine (to compute the gradient).
-The then zeros the gradient buffer in the optimizer, calculates the loss value, and then computes the gradient by calling `backward()` on the loss.
+It then zeros the gradient buffer in the optimizer, calculates the loss value, and then computes the gradient by calling `backward()` on the loss.
 It then takes one gradient descent step.
 Finally, it reports the training loss every